linebender/bevy_vello/README.md

 Why vello?
 - Fonts render with infinite resolution (no pixelation), even when dynamically scaling
-- Rendering SVGs and [Lottie](https://lottiefiles.com/what-is-lottie) animations with infinite resolution, no tessellation necessary
+- Render SVGs and [Lottie](https://lottiefiles.com/what-is-lottie) animations with infinite resolution, no tessellation necessary
 - Performant graphics--rendering in compute shaders

 ## Features